 - Integrations.
 No system does it all.
 Even the most robust platform needs a well defined scope to be successful.
-Which means, for a platform to fit in nicely within your workflow, it must play nice with your other tools and systems you have in place.
-This could be anything from a warehouse inventory system to an ERPs or accounting software.
+Which means, for a platform to fit in nicely within your workflow and warehousing, it must play nice with the other tools you have in place.
+This could be anything from a warehouse management system to an ERP from this list of ERP systems to accounting software.

 Those are the basic features all B2B ecommerce platforms should have.
 But there are additional features, specific to your business, that a purpose-built platform provides.

 A B2B ecommerce solution for the wholesale food distribution industry, for example, would likely include the following features: